-Five types of booze can be made at a Village.
+Five types of booze can be made at a Village (one type, Ale, can be made in two different ways).
 You will need a Distillery.

 For each still installed, 10 people can work at the distillery.
 Each 5 people distilling produce 100 lbs of beverage per month.
 Therefore each still can produce 200 lbs of beverage per month if worked by 10 people.